Amr1977/wassally/ARCHITICTURE_EN.md

 - **Maintain Modular Separation:** Continue refining and testing each module independently.
 - **Gradually Replace Stubs:** Evolve from placeholders to production-ready logic and integrate external services as needed.
-- **Consistent Naming Conventions:** Ensure that all functions and variables follow snake_case, while constants adhere to SCREAMING_SNAKE_CASE.
+- **Consistent Naming Conventions:** Ensure all functions and variables follow snake_case, while constants adhere to SCREAMING_SNAKE_CASE.
-- **Documentation & Testing:** Keep documentation updated and maintain a high test-coverage standard.
+- **Documentation & Testing:** Keep this ARCHITECTURE.md and internal documentation updated and strive for high test coverage.

 ---